gitmachtl/scripts/cardano/ff-testnet/README.md

 ## Generating a normal address, register a stake address, register a stake pool

-Lets say we wanna make ourself a normal address were we can send/receive ada, we want this to be nicknamed mywallet.
+Lets say we wanna make ourself a normal address to send/receive ada, we want this to be nicknamed mywallet.
 Than we want to make ourself a pool owner stake address with the nickname owner, also we want to register a pool with the nickname mypool.
 The nickname is only to keep the files on the harddisc in order, nickname is not a ticker!

 1. First, we need a running node.
 After that make your adjustments in the 00_common.sh script so the variables are pointing to the right files.